Dutch term – Visser

 Dutch term – Particulier

 A particulier is a private person, someone not working for the government and not a business.
 For instance, when you buy something, it is important whether you buy it as a particulier (consumer) or as a business since your warranty may be different.
-The female form is particuliere.
-In some records, the term was used to indicate a person who was not employed and did not run a business.
-This does not necessarily mean that the person was unemployed or poor, it could also be a person of … [Read more...]
+In some records, the term was used to indicate a person who did not receive an income from current employment or running a business.
+This does not necessarily mean that the person was unemployed or poor, it could also be a person of independent … [Read more...]

 Dutch term – Gezel